aniketpant83/backend-devops-lab/README.md

     - As indicated in the previous point, created a Dockerfile for this too, and added to docker compose.
 5. Orchestration with Kubernetes
     - Created deployments + nodeport type services for 3 flask microservices and the ansible playboooks.
-    - had to reconfigure nginx settings to go from docker enviornment to minikube set-up.
+    - Had to reconfigure nginx settings to go from docker enviornment to minikube set-up.
 6. Prometheus and Grafana
-    - prom & grafana helm charts to scrape and visualize metrics from the department service.
+    - Used prom & grafana helm charts to scrape and visualize metrics from the department service.
 7. WIP: Continuous Integration and Deployment with Jenkins
 ---